liujiuming123/academic-cv/content/post/getting-started/index.md

 ---
 title: RegFormer An Efficient Projection-Aware Transformer Network for Large-Scale Point Cloud Registration
-subtitle: Welcome 👋 We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time.

 # Summary for listings and search engines
 summary: ICCV 2023